Accessory Buildings Policy

 At the discretion of the Board of Directors, small and medium (no more than 120 square feet) non-permanent structures, not affixed to the ground, and not less than 6 feet from the home or garage/carport may be placed within the Association's side or rear easement, Article VI (b), (1).
 Structures larger than 120 square feet may not be approved to encroach in the County required setback.

-i.
-Such approval shall be conditioned upon the owner agreeing to remove the structure at the owner's expense within twenty (20) days if requested by the Association for good cause.
+I. Such approval shall be conditioned upon the owner agreeing to remove the structure at the owner's expense within twenty (20) days if requested by the Association for good cause.

-ii.
+II.
 The minimum side (excepting a street side yard) or rear setback shall be three (3) feet (by County rules).

-iii.
+III.
 A quorum of the Board of Directors must approve any proposed encroachment into the Association's five (5)-foot side or rear easement (either at a regularly scheduled meeting, or during a permit review meeting).
 The Board may deny the request if good cause is not presented to support the request.

 3. Screening: